 The odds are good that if you have a fairly newer vehicle with an airbag system, you probably also have what’s known as an “event data recorder.”
 This small device is similar to the “black boxes” that are installed in aircraft in order to record data about crashes.
 What could the presence of one of these EDR devices mean for you if you’re involved in a serious car accident?

 Here are the basics you should know.

 EDR data is likely to become more important in future lawsuits, especially where the car accident results in serious injuries.
-If you believe that EDR data might help prove your case, discuss the issue with an attorney today.
+If you believe that EDR data might help prove your case, discuss the issue with a Chicago car accident attorney today.

 Source: National Conference of State Legislature, “Privacy of Data From Event Data Recorders: State Statutes,” accessed Feb.
 10, 2017